About Tokul Pilates & Strength

 Twenty years ago, I was on the floor of my engineering office showing a colleague how to use a foam roller when I realized that engineering wasn’t really my passion.
 I was an avid trail runner, mountain biker, and gym rat, and happily discussed training and wellness with everyone.
 So, I left engineering to pursue a career in personal training.

-While raising/homeschooling kids as a full-time job is amazing, I always missed my work as a trainer.
-I kept up my trail running, adding ultra-distance races of 50k to 100 miles to the mix.
-I continued mountain biking and hitting the gym.
-And I started practicing Pilates.
-Ultimately, Pilates played a big part in my recovery from SI joint dysfunction and lumbar spine issues, as well as in supporting running all those miles.
-When my kids were old enough that I could start thinking ahead to my return to training, it was clear that I would make Pilates the heart of my work.
+While raising and homeschooling kids is amazing, I always missed my work as a trainer and looked forward to picking it up again when my kids were older.
+During that time, I was drawn into ultra trail running and also started practicing Pilates.
+Pilates played a big part in my recovery from SI joint dysfunction and lumbar spine issues, as well as in supporting running all those miles.
+It was clear that when I returned to personal training, I would make Pilates the heart of my work.
+I am now a Certified Comprehensive Pilates Instructor through Balanced Body.

-Currently, I enjoy trail running/ultra, hiking, scrambling, yoga, mountain biking, and, of course, Pilates!
+I still love trail running/ultra, hiking, scrambling, yoga, mountain biking, weightlifting, and (of course) Pilates.
 I have a background in DH mountain biking, motocross, downhill and backcountry skiing, snowshoeing, golf, and swimming.
-I live in Fall City with my husband, kids, dogs, cat, and a bunch of chickens. ~ Carolyn Anderson
+I live in Fall City with my husband, kids, dog, cat, and a bunch of chickens.

 The name Tokul is a Lushootseed word meaning ‘a soaking place’.
 Soaking, in this sense of the word, does not mean ‘bathing’, but rather ‘spiritual cleansing’.
 And so, it should come as no surprise that this beautiful area we live in is known to the Snoqualmie Tribe as a special place for spiritual cleansing.
 You can learn more about the Tokul area and the Snoqualmie Tribe Ancestral Lands Movement by clicking the icon below.